 What was once a hallowed place of worship known as the Torre Girona is now the home of the Barcelona Supercomputing Center, filling the expansive main hall with banks of futuristic computer equipment under glass.

 Rebuilt after the Spanish Civil War, the Torre Girona is a 19th century church that sits on the campus of the Polytechnic University of Catalonia.
-The space was actually in use as a Catholic church until at least until 1960, but was since deconsecrated and used for more functional purposes until finally being inhabited in full by the supercomputer and its attendant offices.
+The space was used as a Catholic church until at least 1960, when it was deconsecrated.
+Since then, it has been used for more functional purposes, finally being inhabited in full by the supercomputer and its attendant offices.